ReToCode/knative-kserve/POC_RAW_DEPLOYMENTS.md

 oc apply -f kserve/networkpolicies-rawdeployment.yaml
 ```

-## Deploy and test an Inference Service
+## Deploy and test an Inference Service on KServe as raw deployment

 > 📝 Note: KServe creates `Ingress` objects for http.
 As our default OpenShift only allows https routes, we need an additional annotation on the `Route` object for routing to work: `route.openshift.io/termination: "edge"` .
 > The examples below already have that additional annotation.

 ```bash
 oc apply -f kserve/samples/istio-raw/sklearn-iris.yaml
 ```

 Which creates